autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-quickstart.md

 - Do not specify `hyperparameters` argument (allow AutoGluon to adaptively select which models/hyperparameters to use).

-- Set `time_limits` to the longest amount of time (in seconds) that you are willing to wait.
+- Set `time_limit` to the longest amount of time (in seconds) that you are willing to wait.
 AutoGluon's predictive performance improves the longer `fit()` is allowed to run.

 ## Regression (predicting numeric table columns):